Pokémon Gold and Silver

 The tileset also contains an unused block whose tile has the wrong palette associated with it.
 As a result, it's red instead of blue.

 This tileset is used by caves.
 It contains an unused mine cart and corresponding tracks.
-However, no blocks ever use these tiles at all, though they were used in some maps present in the Space World '97 demo.
+In the final game, no blocks use these tiles at all, though they were used in some maps present in the Space World '97 demo.

 Tilesets 0x17 & 0x1A

 Tileset 0x17, used by the Ruins of Alph, and tileset 0x1A, used by the Hall of Fame, share a 2×2 ground tile.
 This suggests that tiles may have been shifted from one tileset to another during development.